 HI White River Junction, The Hotel Coolidge Hostel

 HI White River Junction is part of Hotel Coolidge, a 1920s railroad hotel listed on the National Register of Historic Places in the heart of the village of White River Junction, VT.
 If you want a taste of historic, small town America, be sure to add HI White River Junction to your itinerary.
-Located where Connecticut meets New Hampshire, the White River meets the Connecticut...
+Located near the New Hampshire and Vermont border, where the White River meets the...